shorebirdtech/shorebird/TRUSTED_TESTERS.md

 shorebird account create
 ```

+Will prompt you with a Google OAuth link.
+Once you've authenticated, it will
+create your Shorebird account for you.

 ## Subscribing to Shorebird Trusted Tester program

 Once you have a Shorebird account, you need to subscribe to the Trusted Tester
 program.
 This will give you access to the Shorebird services.

-The cost during the Trusted Tester program is $20 per user per month.
-You can
+The cost during the Trusted Tester program is $20 USD per user per month.
+There
+is currently no limit on the number of apps you can release or update during
-release and update as many apps as you want.
-We currently only support Android
+the trusted tester program.
+We currently only support Android apps built from a
-apps built from a Mac or Linux host.
+Mac or Linux host.

 ```bash
 shorebird account subscribe
 ```

 This command will give you a link to Stripe where you can complete your subscription.
-Once the payment is complete, you'll be able to use the rest of Shorebird.
+Once the payment is complete, you'll have access to the rest of Shorebird.

 We strongly recommend you [join us on
 Discord](https://discord.com/invite/9hKJcWGcaB) so that we can provide you live